KruseLuds/noonlight-hass/README.md

 ## What Changed in This Fork

-This fork modernizes and extends the original Noonlight Home Assistant integration with a focus on newer Noonlight Dispatch API workflows, improved Home Assistant automation support, safer testing workflows, and richer dispatch context.
+This fork allows additional important critical and timely contextual information to be included in alerts such as the sensor name, cause of the alert and instructions for the dispatcher.
+To do so, it modernizes and extends the original Noonlight Home Assistant integration with a focus on newer Noonlight Dispatch API workflows, improved Home Assistant automation support, safer testing workflows, and richer dispatch context.

 Major additions include: